and Pierre Gosselin

 “The last day of February recording near the Sierra Tahoe Ski Resort revealed 113 inches of snow depth and dense snow water equivalent (SWE) of 43.5 inches, or about 153 percent average snow pack for February,” the American Thinker reports.

-Also L.A. failed to reach 21°C in February!
+Moreover, L.A. failed to reach in Caluifornia never reached 19°C!

 Now warnings of flooding!